 - Develop and implement finance, accounting, financial grants management, and auditing policies and procedures; and approve and coordinate changes and improvement in automated financial and management information systems;

 - Train and mentor staff on raising awareness and knowledge of financial management matters; coach, mentor and develop finance staff across the organization.

 The ideal candidate will be a broadly skilled, sophisticated finance executive with significant leadership skills and a strong affinity for the mission of NYPR.
-The successful candidate will have extensive experience as a leader overseeing accounting, financial operations, and financial planning; a strong understanding of a content-driven organization, and demonstrated success working as a part of a senior leadership team driving innovation and business process improvements.
-The successful candidate will move fluidly between being a strategic advisor and a thought partner to the CEO and senior leaders, and the detail-oriented work of financial operations.
+They will have extensive experience as a leader overseeing accounting, financial operations, and financial planning; a strong understanding of a content-driven organization, and demonstrated success working as a part of a senior leadership team driving innovation and business process improvements.
+The ability to move fluidly between being a strategic advisor and a thought partner to the CEO and senior leaders, and the detail-oriented work of financial operations, is key.
 The CFO will thrive in a fast-paced, complex media environment where excellence, accountability, flexibility, creativity and a can-do attitude are the norms.